-Report: Family and medical leave law workingFebruary 5th, 2013 in Health
+Report: Family and medical leave law workingFebruary 5, 2013 by Sam Hananel in Medicine & Health / Health

 (AP)—The Labor Department says just 16 percent of eligible workers took time off last year under the Family and Medical Leave Act to recover from an illness, care for a new child or tend to a sick relative.